SrMateos/assigments-DAT250/dat250-expass1.md

 createdb myDatabase
 ```

 After this we can do `psql` with our default username in order to check if everything is working.
 If we don't do this last step, an error will appear.
-If everything have been done well, something like this should appear:
+If everything has been done well, something like this should appear:
 ```
 psql (14.3)
 Digite «help» para obtener ayuda.